Top things to do with kids in the Amsterdam Area

 Take a journey under the sea at the Dolfinarium, where dolphins, fish, seals and sea lions all live together in ‘the lagoon’.
 This 15 million-litre closed saltwater ecosystem lets little biologists see what life is like beneath the waters of the world’s oceans.
 After a visit to the Lagoon, why not take the opportunity to touch and feed the stingrays at the Ray Reef, walk through the Seal Wetlands, visit the modern rescue and research centre for sick or injured dolphins and see the walrus and seal shows.
 And if the sun is shining, you can even sunbathe, swim or ride in a paddle boat at the Park Beach.

-Learn how chocolate is made in the Verkade Experience at Zaanse Schans
+Learn how chocolate is made at Zaanse Schans

 Ring the bells in the Speeltoren

-Venture into Monnikendam for a look inside its clock tower museum, featuring a complicated system of pulleys and gears all working in concert to produce the nicest sound.
+Venture into Monnikendam for a look inside its clock tower, the Waterlandsmuseum de Speeltoren, featuring a complicated system of pulleys and gears all working in concert to produce the loveliest sound.
 This museum offers the chance to play an organ, ring the bells and find out how the angel on top of the tower blows its trumpet.
 With plenty of enchanting artefacts from the area, this is the perfect place to start a day trip through the towns of Monnikendam and Edam.
-Our tips?
-Don’t miss the Monnikendam harbour, Volendams Museum and the Fort near Edam.
+Our tips nearby?
+Don’t miss the Monnikendam harbour, Volendams Museum and the Fort bij Edam.